Vengadesan017/Udemy-Newt/README.md

 | add() |

 8. import java.lang.*  // default and system from the paackage
 9. package com.google.package  -- is reverse of domain google.com to make the package globally unique avoid collision
+10. in com.google the com is parent dir and google is sub parent dir